elixir-cldr/cldr/guides/3_number_formats.md

 ## Public API

 The primary api for number formatting is `Cldr.Number.to_string/2`.
 It provides the ability to format numbers in a standard way for configured locales.
 It also provides the means for format numbers as a currency, as a short form (like 1k instead of 1,000).
-Additionally it provides formats to spell a number in works, format it as roman numerals and output an ordinal number.
+Additionally it provides formats to spell a number in words, format it as roman numerals and output an ordinal number.
 Some examples illustrate:

 ```elixir
 iex> Cldr.Number.to_string 12345